The Oral Freedom

 I saw some white folks I knew but lost them again.
 Kids kept running in front of me and now I was near the end of the line.
 Feeling kind of lonely.
 I saw a black guy I know who's a draft resister and asked him about his case.
 He said he's been remanded back to the draft board for further investigation and he figures it'll take a long time before they sentence him.
 That cheered me up some.

 About a half mile after the bridge we met our first hostile whites.
 They seemed in a holiday mood with their catcalls, and the marchers answered with enthusiasm.
 "Come over here, hunky, and say that again."
 "Hey hunky, go back to Poland.
 You just got here, baby; we been here a long time."
 Jokes about Polish sausage.
 The day and the situation seemed to me, all of a sudden, utterly without menace.

 Many cops now.
 But no badges, and that was ominous.
-Dick George had been pushing this issue for days, pointing out that the police take them off in a "riot" situation so they can beat heads without fear of getting sued later.
+Dick Gregory had been pushing this issue for days, pointing out that the police take them off in a "riot" situation so they can beat heads without fear of getting sued later.

-(Although George was fiercely funny about the cops and certainly considered them, as did all the marchers, the main enemy, he also always counseled non-violence.
+(Although Gregory was fiercely funny about the cops and certainly considered them, as did all the marchers, the main enemy, he also always counseled non-violence.
 At one rally he said: "Any brick-throwers here go form your own march.
 Anybody who'd throw a brick at a man with a gun got to be crazy . . . you marchers, if you see anybody throw a brick, hold him for the police.
 And if you see any cats in blue shirts with no badges come near the line, hold THEM for the police too."